Carrots & Cookies

 ↓ Jump to Recipe

-What's even more fun is that there are so many ways you can get creative with this smoothie bowl just by changing up the toppings.
+What's even more fun is that there are so many ways you can get creative with this blue spirulina smoothie bowl just by changing up the toppings.
 We've been loving it as pictured, with homemade granola, fresh blueberries, and sliced bananas.

 Other times we've enjoyed topping this with macadamia nuts, chocolate chips, chia seeds, and freeze-dried strawberries.
-There are so many options!

 Jump to: